How to Find Contractors for Your Home's Exterior Finishing

 Step 5: Verifying Reliability — Digging Deeper

-Before the final choice:
+Before making your final choice:

 Legal Status

-- Individual/Self-employed: Lower price, but limited liability.
+- Individual / self-employed: A lower price, but limited liability.

 The Contract

-Must be in writing!
+It must be in writing!
 Key points:

-- Warranty obligations (term, scope).
+- Warranty obligations (term and scope).

-- Procedure for work acceptance (acceptance acts).
+- The procedure for accepting the work (acceptance reports).

 Warranties